Want to blow humongous clouds? Want your dense fog of vapour to block out the Sun?

 Most vapers develop a preference for the PG/VG ratio of their juices over time.
 Cloud-chasers tend to prefer high-VG juices, because they produce thicker vapour and bigger clouds.
-However, if you’re looking to maximise your flavour, high VG juices don’t quite cut it.
+If flavour is your main concern, though, things get a little more complicated.

 6 – Below-Coil Airflow Boosts Flavour